bbauska/JS-Notes4Pros/README.md

 }
 </pre>
 <p><b>Array.prototype.forEach()</b></p>
-<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach">
+<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach"
-forEach(...)</a> method is an option in ES 5 and above.
+target="_blank" rel="noopener noreferrer">forEach(...)</a> method is an option in ES 5 and above.
 It is supported by all modern browsers, as well as Internet Explorer 9 and later.</p>
 <p>method is an option in ES 5 and above.</p>
 <h5>Version ≥ 5</h5>
 <pre>